Elective surgeries are performed on Tuesdays and Thursdays of every week, unless it is a holiday. Emergency surgeries are done every day of the week.

 We keep any pet that was spayed or neutered overnight to allow for optimal healing and rest.
 All other procedures vary case-by-case.

 We prefer that patients be 6 months of age to have this procedure done.

 Yes!
 We have separate boarding for cats and dogs!
 The PAWliday Inn for our canine companions and the CATurday Suites for our feline friends.
 Your pets can vacation with us while you are away.
 Just call for your reservations!

 "Cat Friendly" is a program we follow in order to help reduce the stress on the cats we see in order to make visits at our hospital easier on both the cat and the client.

 Generally speaking, cats and dogs should be vaccinated once yearly for common bacterial and viral diseases.
 Legally, they need to be vaccinated for Rabies by a licensed veterinarian once per year.
 There are other core vaccines in which are needed once yearly for both canine and feline pets.
-Bordetella vaccine (for Canine Kennel Cough) is typically done every 6 months.
+Bordetella vaccine (for Canine Kennel Cough) is recommended to be administered every 6 months.